How It All Began

 By the end of the 1960s, Paper Mill Playhouse had produced 145 productions.

-Governor William Cahill proclaims Paper Mill Playhouse the “State Theatre of New Jersey” and The New Jersey Ballet makes its debut with Nutcracker Suite.
+Governor William Cahill proclaims Paper Mill Playhouse the “State Theater of New Jersey” and The New Jersey Ballet makes its debut with Nutcracker Suite.
 Frank Carrington passes on, leaving a legacy of producing great productions established over four decades at Paper Mill Playhouse.
 Angelo Del Rossi assumes the leadership position as the new Executive Producer.

 The star power continues through the 70’s.
 Multiple Tony® Award and Golden Globe® Award winner Bernadette Peters performs in Dames at Sea.
 Mickey Rooney stars in A Midsummer Night’s Dream and Helen Gallagher reprises her Tony Award-winning role in No, No, Nanette.
 Future Dirty Dancing star Patrick Swayze dances in the chorus of The Music Man, Anne Meara and Jerry Stiller headline Prisoner of Second Avenue, and Ann Miller stars in Anything Goes.